Prisma Access

 |

-If your deployment has a requirement to delete sessions quickly, you can enable fast session delete, which allows Prisma
+to delete those sessions quickly, you can enable fast session delete, which allows Prisma

-Access to reuse TCP port numbers before the TCP TIME_WAIT period expires, and can be
+Access to reuse TCP port numbers before the TCP TIME_WAIT period expires.
+This reuse

-useful for SSL decrypted sessions that may be short-lived.
-You can enable this
+decrypted sessions that may be short-lived.
+You can choose to enable this

-functionality for Remote Networks, Service Connections, and Mobile Users
+functionality for Prisma Access Remote Networks, Service Connections, and Mobile

 FQDNs for Remote Network and Service Connection IPSec Tunnels